knownasilya/guides/source/localizable/routing/specifying-a-routes-model.md

 ## Reusing Route Context

-Sometimes you need to fetch a model, but your route doesn't have the params, because it's a child route and the route directly above or a few levels above has the parameters that your route needs.
+Sometimes you need to fetch a model, but your route doesn't have the parameters, because it's a child route and the route directly above or a few levels above has the parameters that your route needs.